Oatfield (confectioner): Early years

-The business began as a wholesale and retail outlet on the Port Road in the town.
-The McKinney family began to make their own sweets, and on 15 August 1927, the first sweets were made on an open coke fire in a shed at the back of the shop.
+The business began as a wholesale and retail outlet on the Port Road in the town under the name Mayfield Confectionery.
+The McKinney family began to make their own sweets, and in August 1927, the first sweets were made on an open coke fire in a shed at the back of the shop.
 The land on which the factory stood was purchased in November 1929, the first sod was cut in February 1930.
 Six people were employed at the time.

-The company at the time was known as Mayfield Confectionery but the name was changed soon afterwards as another company in Manchester traded by this name.
-The company name was changed to Oatfield.
+The name was changed to Oatfield soon after establishment as another company in Manchester already traded by this name.
 The land on which the factory was built was known as Oatfield.
-The May was dropped, and Oat was substituted and hence the name "Oatfield".
-The weekly production of confectionery was about 3 tons.
-Today the company produces approximately 65 tons a week.
+The weekly production of confectionery was about 3 tons in the 1930s, and rose to approximately 65 tons a week in the early 2000s.

 Sugar was purchased in the 1930s from Tate & Lyle.
 Glucose came from Manchester.
 They were delivered by ship and rail via Derry to Letterkenny railway station.
 Later, glucose was shipped from the Netherlands to the Letterkenny Port.
 In later years, only Irish sugar and Irish glucose were used.
 Butter had always been Irish Creamery Butter.

 Recent years

 By 1960, Oatfield decided to stop marketing packed sweets made by Cadbury's, Rowntree, Urney's Chocolates, Bassetts Licorice Allsorts, Jacobs Biscuits, William and Wood, Ritchies Mints and Milroy Confectionery and focus entirely on selling Oatfield sweets.
 This was a major decision and proved a major success for the company.
 Exporting began in August 1964.
 The first sweets were 'exported' to Northern Ireland.
-At the peak of the company's popularity, the sweets were exported worldwide to countries including the United States, Canada, Hong Kong, Australia, Kuwait, Greece and France.
+At the peak of the company's popularity, the sweets were exported worldwide to countries including Malta, United States, Canada, Hong Kong, Australia, Kuwait, Greece and France.